jollyblume/MarkingStore/README.md

 ## Install via composer
    composer.phar require jollyblume/workflow

-   NOTE: This library is not currently defined on Packagist, and can not currently be installed via composer.

 ## Library overview
 This library implements a multi-tenant marking store meeting the requirements for a symfony/workflow marking store.